entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is .
 > - The coding of *Xichonolepis wudingensis* is .

-> - The term ‘postpineal thickening’ used in phylogenetic analysis was named after Young (1983).
-This term refers to the thickening on the anterior margin of the postorbital crista in the visceral surface of postpineal plate.

 23. Position of postorbital crista: extending medially to postpineal plate (0); extending obliquely to nuchal plate (1).
 > Wang and Zhu (2018), Character 23; Plax and Lukševičs (2023), Character 23; Luo *et al*.
 (2025), Character 23.